Charleston luxury apartments on rise for students, but imperfect fix to housing shortage

 Plus, not all students want to live in one of those projects.

-Jack Finn and Gideon Price, rising juniors at the College of Charleston, moved out of one four-bedroom house on Bogard Street on Tuesday and into a new one a block over on Line Street.
+Jack Finn and Gideon Price, rising juniors at the College of Charleston, moved out of a four-bedroom house on Bogard Street on Tuesday and into a spot a block over on Line Street.

 "It's different living in a place you can call your own," Price said.